-Twitter nears first profitable quarter as it slashes expenses
+Twitter nears first profitable quarter, shares jump nearly 8 per cent

 Analysts on average had expected revenue of $587-million, according to Thomson Reuters I/B/E/S.

-The company said it had 330 million monthly active users in the quarter that ended on Sept.
+The company said it had 330 million monthly active users in the quarter ended on Sept.
 30, up 4 million from a quarter earlier, helped by greater use of email and push notifications to point people toward tweets they want to read.

 In the United States, where growth had stalled earlier this year, the number of users rose to 69 million from 68 million, the company said.